cloudcreativity/ddd-modules/docs/guide/domain/entities.md

 - **Entity** - an object that has an identity and has state that can change in-line with business logic.
 - **Aggregate Roots** - an entity that is the root of an aggregate.
-An aggregate is a group of entities that are treated as a single unit for the purpose of state changes in-line with business logic.
+An aggregate is a group of entities that are treated as a single unit for the purpose of state changes in line with business logic.
 - **Value Object** - an object that has no identity and is immutable.
 It is used to describe a characteristic (or characteristics) of an entity, and to define data types specific to the domain that are not represented by primitives.
   (The [next chapter](./value-objects) covers these in detail.)